-Introduction to Law is an optional two-week program intended to give incoming Willamette Law students a better grasp of the legal system and the analytical skills needed to understand and analyze legal problems.
+Introduction to Law is an optional week-long program intended to give incoming Willamette Law students a better grasp of the legal system and the analytical skills needed to understand and analyze legal problems.
 There is no cost to participate, and students will not receive course credit for Introduction to Law.
 Registration is required.

 In late July, we will send out email instructions on setting up your network account and creating your Willamette user account and email address.

 Student loan funds and refunds will be available to pick up on during Orientation Week from Student Accounts, or by direct deposit if you have signed up through WebAdvisor.